Skip to main content

 What is the process for updating recommendations?

 Recommendations are developed by the UF/IFAS faculty who do the research.
 New or updated recommendations are reviewed by the UF/IFAS Plant Nutrient Oversight Committee (PNOC).
 Committee membership includes the Deans for Research and Extension (co-chairs) plus a panel of IFAS administrators, scientists, and extension faculty.
-Tom Obreza is the Chief Operating Officer of PNOC.
 The committee's role is to provide standing authority to define and maintain the internal consistency and scientific integrity of IFAS nutrient management recommendations for agricultural and horticultural crops.
 Research faculty approach PNOC with their research results and present their evidence for a new or interim/provisional recommendation.
 The committee reviews the research and approves the recommendation or calls for further study.

 What are provisional recommendations?